IsaccRojas/Parallel-GE/README.md

 ### 3. Back Substitution

-The following equation is then solved for each element of the solution vector **x**:
+The following equation is then solved for each element of the solution vector **x** (prime terms are elements belonging to the input matrix after the elimination step):

 ![Back substitution figure 1.](https://i.imgur.com/YmNYgnZ.gif)